True Blue Voter

 The True Blue Voter initiative engages students in active civic participation and civic leadership through voting.

 - The initiative builds on the successes of MTSU’s American Democracy Project (ADP), including its strong voter registration efforts.
 The MTSU ADP, directed by Dr. Mary Evins under the auspices of the Office of the University Provost, has participated in the national ADP initiative since its founding in 2003.
 It is among 250 campuses nationwide that seek to advance, deepen, and support the civic learning and engagement of university students.

 - Using election procedures expertise provided by the Rutherford County Election Commission Administrator on voter registration and early voter techniques, True Blue Voter informs MTSU students about voting procedures.

 Voting is a core activity of citizenship, and MTSU’s commitment to implement True Blue Voter underscores our University’s strong commitment to student civic engagement as a building block for Engagement in the Community, both in our campus community and in our students’ wider civic communities.

 Partnership with Rutherford County

-The True Blue Voter Enhancement plan will augment and enhance the already successful American Democracy Project by utilizing new student registration and early voting techniques researched by the Office of the Rutherford County Election Commission Administrator.
+The True Blue Voter Initiative augments and enhances the already successful MTSU American Democracy Project by utilizing new student registration and early voting techniques researched by the Office of the Rutherford County Election Commission Administrator.